maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<pidfile>`*filename*`</pidfile>`

-  When run in daemon-mode, tntnet writes the process-id of the monitor-process to filename.
-When the monitor-process is deactivated, the pid of the worker-process is written.
-This ensures, that sending a sigkill to the the stored process-id stops tntnet.
+  When run in daemon mode, tntnet writes the process id of the monitor process to filename.
+When the monitor process is deactivated, the pid of the worker process is written.
+This ensures, that sending a sigkill to the the stored process id stops tntnet.

   *Example*